-I have been meaning to write in my blog about what makes a good cover letter for me and my clients.
-I often get cover letters that merely summarize with is obvious in the CV/resume.
+This is one of the best self-help article in my blog: What makes a good cover letter that is helpful for me and the clients?
+I often get cover letters that merely summarize what is obvious in the CV/resume.
 When a cover letter is requested, it is not our aim to just give you more busy work.
 It is an opportunity for you to give us some additional information that may not be in your CV.
 Or it is a way to have you give the various recruiters that will be reviewing your information to get more info that is targeted to the job ad or position description.
-The best cover letters are those that address all the qualifications requirements in the job description and shows the reviewer how you have that required experience.
+The best cover letters are those that address all the qualifications requirements or job specifications in the position description and shows the reviewer how you have that required experience.

 Here is some important advice for cover letters directed to International Development sector organizations: